 Maturity.
-Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th), tenth (10th) or fifteenth (15th) anniversary, as the case may be, of the Issue Date of your bond occurs.
-For example, a 3-Year Canadian Dollar Jubilee Fixed Rate Bond issued on August 15, 2018 will mature on August 1, 2021.
+Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
+For example, a 3-Year Canadian Dollar Savings Bond issued on August 15, 2019 will mature on August 1, 2022.
 If your Issue Date is the 15th of the month, your bond will mature two weeks earlier than the total number of years of the bond.
 When the bonds become payable, you will receive the face amount of the bonds in Canadian currency.

-Interest Rate and Interest Determination Date.
-The interest rate is a fixed annual rate determined by the State of Israel and specified on the book-entry statement or bond certificate.
-The interest rate applicable to a certain bond will be announced not less than one (1) Business Day prior to the first day of the sales period of such bond.
-For example, the interest rate on a 1-Year Canadian Dollar Jubilee Bond issued on Friday, June 1, 2018 will be announced one (1) Business Day prior to May 15, 2018, i.e., on Monday, May 14, 2018 (or, if such date were a legal holiday in Israel, on Friday, May 11, 2018).
+Interest Rate.
+The interest rate applicable to each bond shall be determined by the State of Israel and announced not less than one (1) Business Day prior to the first day of the sales period of such bond.
+For example, the interest rate on a 10-Year Canadian Dollar Savings Bond issued on Monday, July 1, 2019 will be announced one (1) Business Day prior to June 15, 2019, i.e., on Friday, June 14, 2019 (or, if such date were a legal holiday in Israel, on the immediately prior Business Day in Israel).